codemirror/website/site/examples/lang-package/index.md

-structure for things like [syntax-aware selection](##commands.selectParentSyntax), [auto-indentation](##commands.insertNewlineAndIndent), and [code folding](##fold).
+structure for things like [syntax-aware selection](##commands.selectParentSyntax), [auto-indentation](##commands.insertNewlineAndIndent), and [code folding](##h_folding).
 There are several ways to implement a parser for CodeMirror.

  * Using a [Lezer](https://lezer.codemirror.net) grammar.
 This is a parser generator system that converts a declarative description of a grammar into an efficient parser.
 It's what we'll be using in this example.

- * Using a CodeMirror 5-style [stream parser](##stream-parser), which
+ * Using a CodeMirror 5-style [stream
-   is mostly just a tokenizer.
+   parser](##language.StreamParser), which is mostly just a tokenizer.
    This can be easier for very basic highlighting, but doesn't produce a structured syntax tree, and quickly breaks down when you need more than tokenizing, for example to distinguish type names from variable names.

  * Writing a completely custom parser.
 This can be the only recourse for some awkward languages like